wilsonbright/digital-rights-comics/README.md

     Digital rights is human right.
 Unfortunately many aren't aware of their digital rights.
     We have a social obligation to share this people.
 Hence the birth of Digital Rights comics

+4.  **Is it free to use?**

+    This work is licensed under [Creative Commons Non-Commercial License](https://creativecommons.org/licenses/by-nc/4.0/).
+    This means you're free to copy and share these comics.
+Do not sell them.